Our Theme for I Wish is how STEM can change our world.

 We have so many world problems to solve in the next few decades – over population, food shortage, food wastage how do we feed many more billions of people using the same land, the same food, the same water ?
 Climate Change.
 Sustainability.
 Ageing populations.
 Urbanisation.
 How do we solve these problems ?
 The answer will be in STEM.
 Technology meets medicine.
 Drones finding animals lost on farms.
 The opportunity of Artificial Intelligence.
 3 D Printing limits.
 Rather than fight girls perceptions of STEM, why not work with what they do want – a job with purpose – lets explain to them how big the worlds problems are – and lets show them the real jobs in STEM where they can help solve them.

 I Wish is an initiative to inspire, encourage and motivate young secondary school female students to pursue careers in STEM.
-I Wish ( inspiring women in STEM ) 2017 will feature a conference and interactive exhibitions.
+I Wish ( inspiring women in STEM ) features a conference and interactive exhibitions.
 The conference consists of workshops, daily keynote and engaging talks by women who are at the top of their field in STEM.
 The showcase event combines talks and interaction with female role models ( superstars and graduates ) with interactive exhibition spaces where companies engage with the students directly with experiments and demonstrations of what they actually do.

 Gillian is a partner with Ronan Daly Jermyn Solicitors.
 Gillian is on the Board of Cork ETB, the